Prafull Sharma

 The Acquisition > Overview > Organic Search report will show you the search keywords that led people to your site.
 Based on those, you can build a list of topics you should target in the future.

-For example, if your main content deals with computers, you might find that a significant chunk of your visitors is interested in an area you could easily tap into gadgets.
+For example, if your main content deals with computers, you might find that many of your visitors are interested in an area you could easily tap into gadgets.

 You may find that it’s a good idea to add an “eco-friendly” sub-category to your cookware e-shop, promoting recyclable and reusable items.
 Or that adding some sporting gear reviews on your site about football will go over well with your audience.

-Some of your site's pages may perform exceptionally well as far as views go but also have a very high bounce rate.
+Some of your site's pages may perform exceptionally well regarding views but also have a very high bounce rate.
 Find and tweak them to reduce the problem and boost conversions.

 Select Behavior > Site Content > Landing Pages to find your best performers.
 Then, click the "Comparisons" button (fourth after the search field).
 Select "Bounce Rate" from the second pull-down menu on the new report.

 As you'll see, traffic is only half the picture: many of your most popular pages will also have a high bounce rate.
-It would be best if you concentrate on engaging content that leads to conversions, not more insubstantial page views.
+Concentrating on engaging content that leads to conversions, not more insubstantial page views would be best.

 Using Google Analytics will give you a clearer picture of your audience and content.
-You can use this newfound knowledge to expand your reach and increase your conversions.
-After finding what your content should be, it’s also time to consider additional parameters that play a role in its success - like the time of publication.
+You can use this newfound knowledge to expand your reach and increase conversions.
+After finding your content, it’s also time to consider additional parameters that play a role in its success - like the time of publication.

 Don’t post when nobody’s around to see what you posted.
-Find the optimal content posting times with a glance at the “When Do Your Users Visit” panel on the Google Analytics home page.
+Find the optimal content posting times by glancing at the “When Do Your Users Visit” panel on the Google Analytics home page.

 On the Homepage of Google Analytics, notice the "When do your users visit?" panel.
-There you can see a heatmap that shows the optimal time frames to publish your content.
+There is a heatmap showing the optimal time frames to publish your content.
 Why post something when there's no one around to see it?

-As we mentioned earlier, you should also shift your content more towards the topics that are proven by cold, hard data to work and convert.
+As mentioned earlier, you should shift your content towards topics proven by cold, complex data to work and convert.
 Then, expand on your existing content based on the keywords people use to find your site or through its search.

-Setting up Goals in Google Analytics will help you see if you approach your actual goals or drift further away from them.
+Setting up Goals in Google Analytics will help you see if you are approaching your actual goals or drifting further away from them.
 Has a post you estimated would have thousands of views achieved that goal?
 Are your visitors registering on your site or bouncing away after one or two page views?

-For help on how to set up your first goals, take a look at Google Analytics help page on the matter.
+To help set up your first goals, look at the Google Analytics help page.

-What we just covered is only the beginning of your journey to optimize your content.
+We just covered only the beginning of your journey to optimize your content.
 You should reassess your approach to SEO based on the data you acquire.
 Consider this an area in constant flux: people and trends change.

-By always keeping an eye on Google Analytics, you'll be able to steer your site towards success.
+By continuously keeping an eye on Google Analytics, you can steer your site towards success.
 To avoid the trappings of high-performing but low-converting campaigns, check out more suggestions on creating better content.

 We would love to hear more about how you use Analytics to improve your content—leave us a comment with your tips or suggestions.